Miyajima for Beginners

 Natural monuments too !
 Let's go to Misen

 The sacred mountain that rises behind Itsukushima Shrine

-Enjoy the nature of the four seasons!
-Momijidani Park
+Enjoy the nature of the four seasons !
+At Momijidani Park

 A famous spot for fall foliage representing Miyajima

 It is a park that spreads along the Momijidani River in the valley at the foot of Mt.
-Misen, which has about 700 autumn leaves.
+Misen, which has about 700 trees.
 It was pioneered in the Edo period and is said to have started when maple saplings were planted.
-The beautiful garden is created by a local gardener in Hiroshima, and the stone is used in its natural form without damaging the local ones.
+The beautiful garden was created by a local gardener in Hiroshima, and the stones used in their natural form without damaging the existing ones.
 Furthermore, trees are not cut, and the concrete surface is wrapped in field stone so that it does not come into contact with the eyes, taking into consideration not only safety but also the natural environment.
 You can fully enjoy the changing nature with cherry blossoms in spring, fresh greenery in summer, and autumn leaves in autumn.